 2. What if I told you there is genuinely only one body.
 Ephesians 4:4 states it so.
 It means there is just one church; it’s the church Jesus promised to build, Matthew 16:18.
 So Paul speaks of the body of Christ in Ephesians 4.

-3. There is just one church but many members, (Romans 12:5).
+3. There is one church but many members, Romans 12:5.

-4. Jesus is head of the body, the church, His church, (Ephesians 1:21-23).
+4. Jesus is the head of the body, the church, Ephesians 1:21-23.

-6. The one true church, Jesus’ church is not divided into denominations, (1 Corinthians 1:10, Romans 16:17).
+6. The one true church, Jesus’ church, is not divided into denominations, 1 Corinthians 1:10, Romans 16:17.

-7. The one true church completes 3 tasks: Preaching, Edifying, Benevolence.
+7. The one true church completes its three tasks: Preaching, Edifying, and Benevolence.
 Preaching (Romans 10:14-17), Edifying (Ephesians 4:12-13), Benevolence (1 Corinthians 16:1, 1 Timothy 5:3-16, James 1:27).

-9. The building up of the body, edifying, takes place as the church studies the scriptures, (2 Timothy 2:15, Ephesians 4:11-16).
+9. The building up of the body, edifying, takes place as the church studies the scripture, 2 Timothy 2:15, Ephesians 4:11-16.

-10. Jesus adds to His church the ones truly saved according to God’s plan of salvation, (Acts 2:41, 47).
+10. Jesus adds to His church the ones truly saved according to God’s plan of salvation, Acts 2:41, 47.